 With clubs and organizations like Entrepreneurial, Action, Us (ENACTUS) and the Governor’s Cup competition, the Soderquist College of Business at JBU has been distinguished for promoting and embracing innovation and cooperation.
 “The need for people to think innovatively has increased in the world,” Fast said.
 She explained it is highly significant for students as business majors to have a place for new opportunities to think critically as future company members.

 Fast expressed how her experiences in other local and national innovation centers helped and inspired the concept of the Togami Center for Innovation itself, a space to collaborate since business is all about ideas.
 The Togami Center for Innovation is named as a tribute to Kai Togami and his wife, Wendy Soderquist-Togami.
 Togami is the former department head for graduate business programs, former leader of ENACTUS and professor at JBU.
 His wife is former founding director and senior leader of the Soderquist Leadership Center and a professor at JBU.
-After getting their permission to name the space after them, the Innovation Center serves as a “space to allow students to continue the great work they do and even more of it,” explained Fast.
+After getting their permission to name the space after them, the Innovation Center serves as a “space to allow students to continue the great work they do and even more of it,” Fast said.
 It is also a way to honor the Togamis in their retiring year.

 Marian Lancón, vice president of club membership and future president of ENACTUS said, “Kai and Wendy are people who always encourage students to think innovatively, creatively and out of the box.
 The Togami Center of Innovation is striving to do the same.
 It is equipped to help students develop their ideation skills and put into practice what they learn in class.”